One of the biggest things I’ve learned over the past year is how to truly let go of regret.

 I would speculate that some life-navigation strategies will tend to more often encounter problems that are tractable for learning, whereas others may tend to produce encounter that either aren’t directly solveable at all or don’t provide any traction for figuring out how to transcend whatever confusion or lack of understanding led to having that problem.
 If you’re in the latter situation, you may want to apply this frame on the meta-level and ask “what is it about my approach such that I’m getting object-level problems that aren’t good for learning?”
 Your problem is then that you have too-hard problems.

 Sometimes people may feel a frame that is sort of like this post-problem frame, but it also comes with a notion or even just a feeling that the universe is somehow punishing them for not understanding how to not have the kinds of problems that they’re having.
-That is… understandable, given how traumatized people are by years of punishment, but it’s neither a necessary nor helpful way of thinking about things, and it’s definitely not what I’m pointing at.
+That is… understandable, given how traumatized people are by years of punishment, but it’s neither a necessary nor helpful way of thinking, and it’s definitely not what I’m pointing at.

 I’m pointing at a way of thinking about problems where the presence of the problems is itself unproblematic.
 As Sebastian Marshall put it,